pen-lang/pen/doc/src/README.md

 # Pen

-The programming language for scalable software development
+The programming language for scalable development

 ## Vision

-Pen is designed for software development by a large number of people and/or over a long time.
+Pen is designed for large-scale software development; it empowers a large number of people to develop software together over a long time.
 To make such development efficient, it focuses on:

 - Maintainability
   - Everyone can learn the language and participate in actual development quickly.